raviriley/agency-jekyll-theme/README.md

 ## Add a paper (open file, copy-paste example) -->

 ## License
+This website has been created using Raviriley's [template]: https://github.com/raviriley/agency-jekyll-theme-starter.
 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 <!--